githubmofaizan/Websphere_MQ_Scripts/README.md

 First Time Set Up:

 Tested Environment - MQ v9.1, Linux
-Change the permissions to executable 755 seq_mis_reset.sh The script executes for every Queue Manager in batch mode.
+Change the permissions to executable 755 seq_mis_reset.sh.
+The script executes for every Queue Manager in batch mode.
 So we need to call the function for every QM at the last line. reset_for_qmgr QM\!A_QM